Uganda updates July 2025

 Kristina Health Centre

 The 33 Village Health Trainers implemented our malaria reduction program for children under 5 across 17 villages, thanks to a grant from Malaria Partners International.
 These VHTs as we call them, act as an extension of care at KHC.
 They are trained on site, hold quarterly meetings and are responsible for continuity of care from clinic to home, and back again if required.
-Often, in an emergency, it is the VHT member that stays with a patient until the ambulance arrives, or will do daily check ins once they return home.
+Often, in an emergency, it is the VHT member that accompanies a patient until the ambulance arrives, and will do daily check ins once they return home.

 Cents for Seeds